Rijeka Orthodox Synagogue: History

 The project was entrusted to the architects Győzo Angyal and Pietro Fabbro.
-Together with the synagogue of Genoa, it is one of only two examples of a modern-style synagogue built in Italy during the fascist period.
+Together with the synagogue of Genoa, it is one of only two examples of a modern-style synagogue built in Italy during the Fascist period.

 The synagogue has a simple tripartite façade with a central body in red brick and stone slabs with two doors (one of which under a portico leads directly to the women's gallery) and two small windows with an ornamental reference to the Star of David.
 The interior has a single room with the raised balcony of the women's gallery overlooking the entrance.
-The sumptuous Italian-style marble tabernacle containing the holy ark with the books of the Torah was a gift in 1934 from the Jews of Trieste to the Fiuman confreres (until then it adorned the Schola grande in Piazza delle Scuole israelitiche in Trieste).
+The Italian-style marble tabernacle containing the holy ark with the books of the Torah was a gift in 1934 from the Jews of Trieste to the Fiuman confreres (until then it adorned the Schola grande in Piazza delle Scuole israelitiche in Trieste).

 The Orthodox synagogue in Rijeka is one of the very few synagogues in Croatian territory that survived the destruction of the Holocaust.
 The temple remained standing, because during the Nazi occupation it was used as an ammunition depot, while the large synagogue in Rijeka was destroyed on January 25, 1944.
 After the war, the small Orthodox synagogue was thus able to house the few surviving Rijeka Jews of that which until a few years earlier was a thriving community of over 2,000 members.

 The Orthodox synagogue became nationalized property on December 5, 1956.
 In 1996 it was declared a monument of historical and cultural interest of the city.
-In 2005-2008 it underwent major restoration works.
+In 2005–2008 it underwent major restoration works.
 The small Rijeka community (now reduced to a hundred members) uses it today for major holidays with the assistance of the neighboring communities of Trieste and Zagreb.